 Renovations are not a spur-of-the-moment activity.
 You must be planning for it and have set aside some funds to meet the renovation expenses.
 Hence, you should consider how much you have saved and how much your renovation will cost.

-If your contractor has not provided an estimate, then get them to do as.
+If your contractor has not provided an estimate, get them to do so.
 Having an estimate ensures that there are no major project overruns.
 Once you have compared these numbers, you know what the difference is.
 If you have enough to cover the renovation, you are good to go, but you can apply for a renovation loan if there is a shortfall.

 Get a Home Renovation Loan